Privacy notices - Building regulations privacy notice

 • if you are the owner of a building or structure that becomes dangerous we may collect your personal information so that we can resolve the issue in line with dangerous building and structure legislation

-If you do not provide your name and address we are unable to legally process your building regulation application.
+If you do not provide your name, address, telephone number and email address (if available) we are unable to legally process your building regulation application (The Building Regulations 2010 (as amended), Regulation 14 and Regulation 16).

 We also receive personal information indirectly, from the following sources in the following scenarios: